aehils/diy-redis/README.md

 The client component implements:
 - Socket connection to the server
-- Message serialization according to the custom protocol
+- Message serialisation according to the custom protocol
 - Command-line interface for sending commands to the server

 ## Protocol

-The project uses a custom binary protocol for communication:
+The project uses a custom wire protocol for communication:

 **Request Format:**
 ```